ricsanfre/pi-cluster/docs/_docs/backup.md

   {{site.data.alerts.end}}

-- Minio as backup backend
+- S3 as backup backend

   All the above mechanisms supports as backup backend, a S3-compliant storage infrastructure.
-For this reason, open-source project [Minio](https://min.io/) has been deployed for the Pi Cluster.
+For this reason, [RustFS](https://github.com/rustfs/rustfs) has been deployed as the S3 server for the Pi Cluster.

   {{site.data.alerts.note}}

-  Minio S3 server installed as stand-alone service and configured as described in [Pi Cluster S3 Object Storage Service](/docs/s3-backup/) will be used as backup backend.
+  The S3 server is installed as a stand-alone service and configured as described in ["PiCluster - S3 Backup Backend"](/docs/s3-backup/).

   {{site.data.alerts.end}}